Witivio/vas-documentation/src/en/articles/communication.md

 the chatbot starts the conversation with the chatbot.

-::: warning 💡 Good practice
+::: tip 💡 Good practice
 The push communication is also a good way to promote the chatbot within the company
 :::

-::: warning Attention !
+::: warning ⚠️
 The push communication is supported in Skype for Business and Microsoft Teams.
 :::